Board of Trustees

 Lizzie Glithero-West FSA has been the Chief Executive of The Heritage Alliance since 2016.
 Her previous career has been mainly in the civil service and she has expert knowledge of a wide range of policy areas including archaeology, heritage protection, museums, and tourism.

-Lizzie has also spent time as Private Secretary to Culture Ministers and the Permanent Secretary, as Head of Logistics at DCMS at the time of the General Election, and on secondment to English Heritage and to the National Museum Directors’ Council.
+Lizzie has also spent time as Private Secretary to Culture Ministers and the Permanent Secretary, as Head of Logistics at DCMS at the time of the 2015 General Election and on secondment to English Heritage and to the National Museum Directors’ Council.
 Lizzie’s first love is heritage.
 She has a degree in Archaeology and Anthropology from Oxford, and an MA in History of Art from Birkbeck.
 In 2014 she was elected a Fellow of the Society of Antiquaries.

 Richard Ayre